 The story is really emotional as it goes along.
 It simply starts out with Willem being the last human alive after the rest dies out from a fight 500 years ago.
 He was apparently frozen, but that isn't shown in the show.
 He meets Chtholly while she is visiting Earth and they have a wonderful day together as he takes her to everything she wanted to see.
 He ends

 up accepting a job as a technical officer for the military and he assigned to a floating island in the sky to care for a group of Leprechauns, whom are faeries who can use ancient Dug Weapons to drive away the Timere monsters that attack the lands.
 The stuff that makes this show stand out is certainly the emotions and how the characters develop.
 Even though he lost pretty much everything years ago, Willem quickly becomes accustomed to his new life as a care take for the children .
 He rows along with the children every step of the way as he comes to realize the true nature of how they live their lives.
 Chtholly takes a shrine to him pretty quickly as the two of them help each out in the roughest times and form a very touching relationship that demonstrates how much they are willing to do and sacrifice for each other.
 The plot becomes a great story of tragic love as the two of them grow with each other, and other characters like Ithea and Nephren develop too.
-Characters like Chtholly go through a lot of phsychological trauma throughout the show and have to deal with part of themselves slipping away, in addition to dealing with other problems.
+Characters like Chtholly go through a lot of psychological trauma throughout the show and have to deal with part of themselves slipping away, in addition to dealing with other problems.
 The ending is amazing and gives the show the tragic closure that you should expect to come.
-Overall, the story is very coherent and doesn't have all that many plot holes.
-It easily gets a 9/10.
+Overall, the story is very coherent and doesn't have all that many plot holes, but it does have a random episode in between that develops a character that's barely shown to be of any major importance later.
+It easily gets a 8.5/10.

-The sound is also great and just a little short of amazing.
+The sound is amazing.
 Every track complicated the scenes very nicely and they give off the feeling the show is meant to have.
 The opening theme song is amazingly done.
-The music is extremely pleasant to listen too and it sounds divine in a sense, and it's get across the tragedy and sadness that is everywhere throughout the anime and it has amazing visuals to go along with it. a 9.5 is fitting here since many of the racks are sad ones and it would be nice to have a bit more happy music for the more heartwarming scenes.
+The music is extremely pleasant to listen too and it sounds divine in a sense, and it's get across the tragedy and sadness that is everywhere throughout the anime and it has amazing visuals to go along with it.
+This is technically an edit here for my my review since I wrote the review like 2 months or so ago from the date I'm changing my ending thoughts on the music.
+10/10 for music.
+At the time I wrote the review, I think I was just looking for a way to take off a minor amount of points because I didn't feel like this was a 9.4/10 show, but after thinking a little, I realized that swapping my sound and enjoyment scores expresses my thoughts more accurately.

 The characters are great.
 You really grow attached to them, especially Chtholly and Willem from a very point in the anime.
 Willem is basically the dad for all the Leprechauns he is in charge of, while Chtholly is more like their big sister.
 Both of them have a lot more going on behind the scenes though and it starts to unravel as the plot goes forward.
 Even Ithea and Nephren, and some of the younger faeries show personal growth along the way.
 The story is filled with characters that just belong together.
 Many of girls are examples of the cute girl on the outside, who has a lot of inner problems behind the scene and the way it's handled allows everyone else to grow alongside with the character experiencing trauma.
 There are many characters that don't get much development, but they were younger side characters anyway.
 Another 9/10 category.